Publication · Release

 A profile picks from this list, weights each pick, and clamps the result.
 That is the whole knob set.

 Every profile has two layers.
-The per-step layer is dense: small numbers scored on every tick.
+The per step layer is dense.
+Small numbers scored on every tick.
 Did units die.
 Did buildings fall.
-The terminal layer is sparse: one number at the end.
+The terminal layer is sparse.
+One number at the end.
 Did the mission succeed.
-Per-step gives the policy enough signal to learn.
-Terminal keeps it honest about the outcome.
+The dense layer gives the policy enough signal to learn.
+The terminal layer keeps it honest about the outcome.

 Training is not one reward to convergence.
 It is a climb through profiles toward longer horizons.